In Stock Sewing Machine

 Quilting Features

 The HC1850 includes a drop feed option, which is what you need for free-motion quilting.
-You drop the feed dogs, attach a free-motion or darning foot, and guide the fabric yourself to create stippling or custom quilting designs.
-It’s not the most powerful setup for dense all-over quilting, but for smaller quilt projects and sampler quilts, it holds up.
+Drop the feed dogs, attach a free-motion or darning foot, and you’re guiding the fabric yourself to create stippling or custom designs.
+It’s not the most powerful setup for dense all-over quilting, but for smaller quilt projects and sampler quilts, it holds up reasonably well.

-The included wide quilting table gives you meaningful extra workspace to the left of the needle — genuinely helpful when you’re manoeuvring large quilt sandwiches.
-A quilting guide bar is also included, which lets you stitch evenly spaced parallel lines without marking up your fabric.
+The included wide quilting table gives you meaningful extra workspace — genuinely helpful when you’re manoeuvring large quilt sandwiches and need somewhere for the fabric to rest.
+A quilting guide bar is also included, which lets you stitch evenly spaced parallel lines without having to mark up the fabric beforehand.

-What it doesn’t include as standard is a walking foot, which is the presser foot most quilters reach for when doing straight-line quilting through multiple layers.
-That’s worth budgeting for separately.
+What it doesn’t come with as standard is a walking foot — the presser foot most quilters reach for when doing straight-line quilting through multiple layers.
+That’s worth budgeting for separately before your first quilt project.

 Included Accessories

 The HC1850 ships with a solid accessory kit.
-You get multiple presser feet — including a zipper foot, buttonhole foot, blind stitch foot, and overcasting foot — along with the quilting table, quilting guide, a seam ripper, multiple bobbins, and a hard protective case.
+Multiple presser feet — zipper foot, buttonhole foot, blind stitch foot, overcasting foot — along with the quilting table, quilting guide bar, a seam ripper, multiple bobbins, and a hard protective case.

 The hard case is worth singling out.
-A lot of machines in this price range come with a soft cover or nothing at all.
-Having a structured case makes transporting the machine to classes or a friend’s place genuinely practical.
+A lot of machines in this price range come with a soft dustcover or nothing at all.
+Having a structured case makes transporting the machine to a sewing class or a friend’s place genuinely practical rather than an awkward balancing act.

 Pros and Cons of the Brother HC1850